Fatty Liver Sugar Alternatives: Are Honey, Maple Syrup, Stevia or Brown Sugar Better?

-Please note: This is not an article talking about diabetes-induced fatty liver / NAFLD.
-If you also have diabetes, make sure that you consult a doctor before making your choices!
+Please note: This is not an article talking about diabetes-induced fatty liver disease.
+If you also have diabetes, make sure that you consult a doctor before making any choice!

 Fatty liver sugar alternative: Honey

-This is probably the most recommended sugar alternative and everybody loves it.
+This is probably the most recommended sweetener for fatty liver disease and everybody loves it.
 It is sweet, tastes good and is natural.

-But even though it is indeed a lot healthier than white sugar, have in mind that it does still pack a huge punch in terms of carbohydrates (which basically becomes sugar in your body), so you still can’t have unlimited quantities of it.
+But even though it is indeed a lot healthier than white sugar, it still packs a huge punch in terms of carbohydrates (which basically become sugar in your body), so consume in moderation.

-For example, if 100 grams of sugar have 100 grams of carbs, 100 grams of honey “only” have 82 grams of carbs.
+For example, 100 grams of sugar have 100 grams of carbs, while 100 grams of honey “only” have 82 grams of carbs.
+That’s still a lot!

-However, raw numbers are not everything that matters here!
-The sugar in honey is absorbed slower than the white sugar, so it doesn’t have an impact as big as sugar on the Glicemic Index, which is a good thing.
+However, raw numbers are not everything that matters here.
+The sugar in honey is absorbed slower than white sugar is, so it doesn’t have the same impact on the Glicemic Index, while also helping us feel full for a bit longer.

 In other words, it’s not a bomb that explodes instantly.
-Instead, it slowly drips into your blood stream, causing less damage and also helping you feel fuller for longer.
+Instead, it drips slower into your blood stream, causing less damage.

 Also, honey is considered sweeter than sugar.
-This means that half a teaspoon of honey could be just as sweet as a full teaspoon of sugar.
+This means that half a teaspoon of honey tastes just as sweet as a full teaspoon of sugar would.

 These are just estimates, but good to know that you can still achieve the same amount of sweetness by using a lower quantity (which already has fewer carbs!)

-All in all, honey is indeed a healthier alternative to sugar if you’re suffering from a fatty liver as it instantly allows you to cut the amount of carbs you consume.
+All in all, experts agree that honey is indeed a healthier alternative to sugar if you’re suffering from a fatty liver as it instantly allows you to cut the amount of carbs you consume.

-However, there is one EXTREMELY IMPORTANT thing to know about honey: many people say that heating honey during during cooking, will make it toxic.
-There are even studies on the matter, so it’s best not to do it.
+However, there is one EXTREMELY IMPORTANT thing to know about honey: it becomes toxic if you heat it up too much.
+There are even studies on the matter, so don’t use it for cooking.

 If you opt to switch from refined sugar to honey (this is what I personally did), try to have some other things in mind in order to make sure that you get all the possible benefits from it: